miracleflame/VTMB-Unofficial-Patch-by-Wesp/Patch_Extras/Developer Tools/Bloodlines SDK/vtmbsdk-readme.txt

   may compile from ready QC scripts, as well as "QC Files Compiler" utility in the SDK.
 * To learn more about QC, follow this link: https://developer.valvesoftware.com/wiki/QC To learn about SMD, visit this: https://developer.valvesoftware.com/wiki/Studiomdl_Data
+* Since version 1.9 there's no more limits to use custom models with collision data in game, so all compiled models will have solidity and their native physic properties!
+You may freely use prop_static, dynamic or physics entities with "Collision" enabled as well...
-* Many old Source Engine game's staticprop models can be decompiled using Studio Compiler's "Model Decompiler" and then imported into Bloodlines using Model Compiler without editing.
+* Many old Source Engine game's staticprop models can be decompiled using "Crowbar" tool and then imported into Bloodlines using Model Compiler with nothing or minor editing.
 * Since version 1.7 the SDK includes SMD import/export plugins for 3ds Max v5 - 2019 and
   Google's Sketchup.
 This mean you may use this software for your modeling purposes.
 * Since version 1.8 the SDK includes full Blender editor with scripts for the D3D.x -> MDL